Trip Highlights

 Day 25-26: Jodhpur, India

-Explore the famed blue city in Jodhpur, Rajasthan, India
+A luxury hotel in the heart of the famed blue city in Jodhpur, Rajasthan, India

 Experience thrilling leopard safari's in Jawai, Rajasthan, India